-Medtronic Insulin Pump Lawsuits
+Medtronic Insulin Pumps

 The Medtronic insulin pump is a medical device that makes it easier and more convenient to receive a daily dose of insulin.
 It consists of a small box about the size of a cell phone which can be kept in the pocket or worn on a belt.
 The pump delivers insulin through an infusion set which is connected to a cannula placed under the skin of the abdomen.